JasonHorgan/Project-1/README.md

 - Examples on how to write a readme, shared with me by my mentor Graeme, - https://github.com/kera-cudmore/readme-examples/blob/main/README.md and https://github.com/kera-cudmore/Bully-Book-Club/blob/main/README.md
 - Graeme for explaining how to add my own thank you html file in place of the Code Institutes form dump page.
 - Stack overflow forums for helping me when I was stuck on specific problems - https://stackoverflow.com/
+- This YouTube video to help me understand how to style the YouTube videos on the video page - https://www.youtube.com/watch?v=jSVy-6kQDxY

 ### Acknowledgments